inammar/Manual-testing-of-mobile-app/README.md

-# Manual-testing
+## Manual-testing

-Manual testing of the mobile app
+Testing of the mobile application Notepad.